manho30/v1.manho30.me/mycovidapi/README.md

 - `mycovidapi.herokuapp.com/`

-All the [Supported Queries](#method) can be normal using while making request to both of MyCovid Data API
+All the [Supported Queries](#method) can be normal using while making request to both of MyCovid Data API.

 ### Making requests
 All queries to the MyCovid API must be served over